privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 The important things here are ``Request Mapping`` and ``Response Mapping``, both of them using JSON format.

-``Request Mapping`` is used for mapping the current user request to your API request payload.
+``Request Mapping`` is used to inject the privacyidea's `userid` parameter into the correct place when you call to your HTTP API.

+Example 1:

+You have a HTTP endpoint with the following definition:

+   GET /users?id=<user_id>

+So you need to configure the request mapping like this:

+   { "id": "{userid}" }

+Example 2:

+You have a HTTP endpoint with the following definition:

+   POST /get-user
+   customerId=<user_id>&accessKey="secr3t!"

+So you need to configure the request mapping like this:

+   { "customerId": "{userid}", "accessKey": "secr3t!" }

 ``Response Mapping`` is used for mapping your HTTP API response with the privacyidea user.
 Now, only JSON responses are supported.